-In celebration of our 70th anniversary of providing specialized services to the international aerospace industry, we take a look back at the evolution of FIELD and the major milestones we have passed along the way.
+Field Aviation has been providing specialized services to the international aerospace industry for over 70 years.
+Here is a look back at the evolution of FIELD and the major milestones we have passed along the way.

 In 1947, the Hunting Group of the U.K. created a photographic survey company in Ontario, Canada.
 This business expanded through the purchase of Weston Aircraft of Oshawa, Ontario which added design, manufacturing, service and maintenance capabilities in support of Photographic Survey Corporation and was renamed Field Aviation.